Pasobeso/medbook-gateway/README.md

 # yarn run start
 ```

-You will need to build the project again if you make any changes to the source code.
+You will need to rebuild the project if you make any changes to the source code.

 Now you can access the frontend through your web browser.
 Go to `http://localhost:8080/login` to see the login page.